AlexanderMakarov/am-budget-view/README.md

 - [NONE] Ardshinbank XLSX files downloaded from https://ardshinbank.am/ ARE NOT SUPPORTED because they either the same as XLSX above or have less data.

+### ACBA
+- [PARTIAL] ACBA XLS files downloaded from https://acbadigital.am/dashboard (https://acbadigital.am/en/dashboard).
+Note that statement files downloaded on Armenian language contains more information than on English and in turn regular account statements contains more information than card statements.
+  Not all

 ### Generic
 - [FULL] Generic CSV files with transactions from the any source.
   In `config.yaml` is referenced by `genericCsvFilesGlob` setting.